 - Eliminate answers that, might be somehow connected with each other.

 - If the answer is supposed to look like a few numbers put in the numbers in the system starting from the smallest one and increase them.

-- If a student has to choose a few correct answers do not make all of the options correct (the students might be confused by the absence of the wrong answer).
+- If a learner has to choose a few correct answers do not make all of the options correct (the learners might be confused by the absence of the wrong answer).

-2. you can give feedback depending on the answer (when you edit an assignment write explanations of each option) (for multiple choice)
+You can give feedback depending on the answer (when you edit an assignment write explanations of each option) (for multiple choice).

-4. you can access the forums (forums where students can share and discuss answers) or after the correct student's response or after a predetermined number of attempts.
+You can access the forums (forums where learners can share and discuss answers) or after the correct learners' response or after a predetermined number of attempts: